tomCollinson/RWDimages/README.md

 A jQuery plugin to switch images based on the browser window size.

-This is an MVP in that it works as v.0.1 has much room for improvement.
+This is an MVP in that it works as v.0.1 but has much room for improvement.

 <h2>Overview</h2>